Oberlander Prize Forums

 Water, water management, and climate change accelerated urban flooding are of paramount import and concern to residents and decision makers in Southern California. 亚洲精品无码一区 (亚洲精品无码一区) in partnership with the University of Southern California (USC) and the SWA Group are gathering leading industry, non-profit, and academic professionals for a daylong conference on Friday December 5, 2025, at USC鈥檚 Bovard Auditorium that will focus on landscape architecture鈥檚 leadership role in addressing critical water management issues.
 The American Society of Landscape Architects (ASLA) Southern California chapter is a partner in education.

 This event is part of the programming associated with the Cornelia Hahn Oberlander International Landscape Architecture Prize, a biennial honor with a $100,000 award.
-The work of the current laureate, the Beijing-based landscape architect Kongjian Yu, which centers on the 鈥渟ponge cities鈥 concept for mitigating urban flooding, is the impetus for this conference.
+The work of the 2023 laureate, the late Beijing-based landscape architect Kongjian Yu, which centers on the 鈥渟ponge cities鈥 concept for mitigating urban flooding, is the impetus for this conference.
 The concept has captured the attention of urban planners, elected officials, and other key decision-makers around the world.

-Recognizing the unprecedented and more frequent climate events that have taken place in Southern California (and nationally); public and private sector interest in exploring sponge cities as a water management tool; the need to tame the Los Angeles River; and, perhaps most critically, the successful voter鈥檚 measure that approved 鈥淢easure W,鈥 which generates $300 million annually to capture and treat stormwater for water security and improve water quality, Los Angeles is an ideal laboratory to explore advancing water-management and design strategies through a contemporary landscape architecture lens.
+Recognizing the unprecedented and more frequent climate events that have taken place in Southern California (and internationally); public and private sector interest in exploring sponge cities as a water management tool; the need to tame the Los Angeles River; and, perhaps most critically, the successful voter鈥檚 measure that approved 鈥淢easure W,鈥 which generates $300 million annually to capture and treat stormwater for water security and improve water quality, Los Angeles is an ideal laboratory to explore advancing water-management and design strategies through a contemporary landscape architecture lens.
 Taken together, positioning Los Angeles municipalities to become 鈥淲ater First鈥 cities where water infrastructure is an integral part of creating nature-based solutions for people and nature to co-exist.

-Speakers Include: Gerdo Aquino, FASLA, PLA, CEO, SWA 鈥 Lauren Bon, Metabolic Studio, Los Angeles, CA 鈥 William 鈥淏ill鈥 Deverell, USC Dornsife College of Letters, Arts and Sciences 鈥 Adriaan Geuze, West 8, Rotterdam, The Netherlands 鈥 Christopher Hawthorne, Senior Critic, Yale School of ArchitectureJessica Henson, RLA, ASLA, AICP, Partner, OLIN 鈥 Alison B. Hirsch, PhD, FAAR, Associate Professor, Landscape Architecture + Urbanism, USC 鈥 Kush Parekh, Principal, Studio-MLA 鈥 Julia Prince, Design Workshop 鈥 Alexander Robinson, FAAR, Associate Professor, USC School of Architecture and Founder/Principal, Office of Outdoor Research 鈥 Maura Rockcastle, Principal, Ten x Ten, Minneapolis, MN 鈥 Matt Romero, Associate Principal, Studio-MLA 鈥 Mario Schjetnan, GDU, Mexico City, Mexico 鈥 Patrick Sisson, Freelance journalist 鈥 Kongjian Yu, Turenscape, Beijing, China
+Speakers Include: Gerdo Aquino, FASLA, PLA, CEO, SWA 鈥 Charles A. Birnbaum, President + CEO, 亚洲精品无码一区 鈥 Lauren Bon, Metabolic Studio, Los Angeles, CA 鈥 Evelyn Cortez-Davis, Director of Strategic Initiatives, Water Executive Office 鈥 William Deverell, Co-Director, Huntington鈥揢SC Institute on California and the West 鈥 Adriaan Geuze, Founding Partner, Principal, West 8, Rotterdam, The Netherlands 鈥 Christopher Hawthorne, Senior Critic, Yale School of Architecture 鈥 Jessica M. Henson, RLA, ASLA, AICP, Partner, OLIN 鈥 Alison B. Hirsch, PhD, FAAR, Associate Professor, Landscape Architecture + Urbanism, USC 鈥 Hunter Merritt, Lecturer, California State University, Sacramento 鈥 Chelina Odbert, Co-Founder and Executive Director, Kounkuey Design Initiative 鈥 Kush Parekh, PLA, ASLA, Principal, Studio-MLA 鈥 Julia Prince, RLA, ASLA, AIA, Associate, Design Workshop 鈥 Alexander Robinson, ASLA, AAR Associate Professor, USC, Landscape Architecture + Urbanism Program, Inclusive Infrastructure Design Lab 鈥 Maura Rockcastle, Principal, Ten x Ten, Minneapolis, MN 鈥 Matt Romero, Associate Principal, Studio-MLA 鈥 Mario Schjetnan, Managing Director, Grupo de Dise帽o Urbano, Mexico City, Mexico 鈥 Patrick Sisson, Freelance journalist, Los Angeles.

-Registration opens in late August.
 LACES credits will be available, pending approval.

 To learn more about being a sponsor for the conference click here.